coderaffantamboli/Landing-Page/Images/README.md

 ## About
 # Images
-Images used on the landing pages available in this folder.
+Images used on the landing page available in this folder.

 food.png    # Food Image used in the design.